Dr. Flori: Solo career (2008–2014)

 Despite dissolving the West Side Family in 2008 and becoming a solo singer, in 2010, he had successfully collaborated with Gaçe and Marcellin with the song "Origjinale", which became the hit of the summer.
 He continued his success in the next year by launching the song "Ça na ke", which soon became very popular.
 In 2011, he participated for the Kënga Magjike in 2013 with the song "S'ma ndjen" and became a hit.
 A month later, he was ready for the 50th edition of the Festivali i Këngës with the song "Personale", reaching 8th place.
 In 2012, he participated in Top Fest along with Ymer Fatmire with the song "Passion".
 They reached the semi-finals on 6 June 2012.
-In December 2012, Dr. Flori again participated in the 51st edition of the Festivali i Këngës together with the singer Fabi with Jam ti!, reaching 9th place, tying with Rosela Gjylbegu.
+In December 2012, Dr. Flori again participated in the 51st edition of the Festivali i Këngës together with the singer Fabian Basha with Jam ti!, reaching 9th place, tying with Rosela Gjylbegu.
 In 2013, Dr. Flori released "Zemërthyer", a reworked version of Personale.
 The song was described the struggle ahead of parliamentary elections in Albania in 2013.
 He wrote his final song "Më rrëmbe", which was sung by Rezarta Smaja in the 53rd edition of the Festivali i Këngës.

 Death

-In November 2014, Dr. Flori's health began to deteriorate, thus Flori died in the emergency room of the Mother Teresa Hospital.
-The cause of his death was unclear, but according to the newspaper and other media outlets, he died of a drug overdose.
-Dr. Flori died at age 38, leaving his wife and two children.
-The official cause of death in his autopsy was a drug overdose.
+In November 2014, Dr. Flori's health declined, and he died in the emergency room of Mother Teresa Hospital.
+While the exact cause of his death was initially unclear, media reports suggested a drug overdose.